nielsenjared/nielsenjared.github.io/content/blog/algorithm-recursive-fibonacci/index.md

 ---
 title: "Learn How to Code the Recursive Fibonacci Algorithm"
 date: "2022-TODO-TODO"
 description: "If you want to learn how to code, you need to learn algorithms.
 Learning algorithms improves your problem solving skills by revealing design patterns in programming.
-In this tutorial, you will learn how to code the recursive fibonacci sequence."
+In this tutorial, you will learn how to code the recursive Fibonacci sequence."
 keywords: ['algorithm', 'recursive fibonacci', 'recursive', 'fibonacci', 'javascript', 'python']
 ---